-Taly Goode enters his fourth season with the Buckeye coaching staff in 2012, continuing his role of primary goalkeeper coach, while also completing other coaching, recruiting and administrative duties.
+Taly Goode enters his fifth season with the Buckeye coaching staff in 2012, continuing his role of primary goalkeeper coach, while also completing other coaching, recruiting and administrative duties.

 In his first three seasons at Ohio State, Goode mentored Matt Lampson, who ended his career in second place all-time in career clean sheets with 24 and had the lowest career goals-against average (0.86) in program history.

 Prior to joining the Ohio State staff in June 2009, Goode spent three previous seasons as a part-time assistant at Ohio Dominican, following three seasons with the Kansas City Wizards (MLS) after being originally drafted out of Marshall University by the Atlanta Silverbacks of the A-League.